andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

 ---

-*Q4.24*: That's all I need to know about your organization's work in `target_country`.
-You can either answer the same set of questions for another country your organization works in (this would be helpful) or move on to the survey's final questions.
+*Q4.24*: That's all I need to know about your organization's work in `target_country`.<br><br>You can either answer the same set of questions for another country your organization works in (this would be helpful) or move on to the survey's final questions.

 :   Single answer